Do Medicare and Medicaid Pay for Assisted Living?

 Medicaid Benefits for Assisted Living

-Currently, 46 states and Washington, D.C. offer some Medicaid coverage for assisted living expenses.
-The states that do not are Alabama, Kentucky, Louisiana, and Pennsylvania.
+Currently, 47 states and Washington, D.C. offer some Medicaid coverage for assisted living expenses.
+The states that do not offer this coverage are Alabama, Kentucky, and Louisiana.

 Because each state has authority over its own programs, the terminology used by state Medicaid administrators may confuse older adults and their families.
 If you’re looking for coverage options in your state’s Medicaid benefits information, try searching the documents for phrases other states have designated for assisted living, such as residential care, supported living, alternative care facilities, adult foster care, and nonprofit personal care homes.